Rifaʽi

-The Rifai order is most commonly found in the Arab Middle East but also in Turkey, the Balkans and South Asia.
+The Rifa'i order is most commonly found in the Arab Middle East but also in Turkey, the Balkans and South Asia.

 History

 Records indicate Ahmad al-Rifai inherited his maternal uncle's, Mansur al-Bata'ihi, position of headship to his religious community in 1145-6 C.E.
 At this time many followed his activities in and around the village of Umm 'Ubayda.
 In the Lower Iraq marshlands, the Rifai order developed and gained notice throughout the 12th century C.E. due to its extravagant practices.
 Rifai expanded into Egypt and Syria.

 In 1268 C.E., Abu Muhammad Ali al-Hariri formed the Syrian branch of the order which became known as the Haririya.
 The Rifai gained further popularity in Egypt and Turkey.
 In the 15th century C.E., its popularity waned and the popularity of the Qadiriyya order rose.
 Subsequently, interest in the Rifai order centered within Arab lands.

-The order has a presence in Syria and Egypt and plays a noticeable role in Kosovo and Albania.
-The Rifai Tariqa blends worship styles or ideas with those of other orders that predominate in the local area.
-For example, the group established by Kenan Rifai in Istanbul that reflects elements of the Mevlevi Order, while more rural Turkish Rifa'is have absorbed significant influence from the Alevi/Bektashi tradition.
+The order has a presence in Syria and Egypt and plays a noticeable role in BosniaThe Rifai Tariqa blends worship styles or ideas with those of other orders that predominate in the local area.
+For example, the group established by Kenan Rifai in Istanbul that reflects elements of the Mevlevi Order.

 The order spread into Anatolia during the 14th and 15th Centuries and ibn Battuta noted Rifai 'tekkes' in central Anatolia.
 The order however, began to make progress in Turkey during the 17th to 19th centuries when tekkes began to be found in Istanbul.

-The order spread into the Balkans (especially Bosnia, where they are still present), modern day Albania and Kosovo.
+The Rifai order may have had a presence in the Balkans since at least the 17th century but it didn't begin actively gaining followers until the early 19th century.
+The order soon spread throughout the region, including North Macedonia, Kosovo, Albania and Bosnia.

+The order also has followers in South Asia, including in areas like Lakshadweep.

 In the United States and Canada tekkes (lodges) are found in Staten Island and Toronto that were under the guidance of the late Shaykh Xhemali Shehu (d.2004) of Prizren, Kosovo.
+Each of these orders is ultimately Turkish in origin.